 What is the difference between a certificate of achievement and a certificate of accomplishment?

 - Completion of a Certificate of Achievement can be an end in itself or can, after completing the necessary GE requirements, lead to the attainment of one of our Associate degrees.

-- The Certificates of Accomplishment are lower unit certifications (usually 9-12 units) which are tied to a specific skillset and are generally used as stepping stones on the path to obtain a Certificate of Achievement and eventually to an Associate degree.
+- The Certificates of Accomplishment are lower unit certifications (usually 9-12 units) that are tied to a specific skill set and are generally used as stepping stones on the path to obtaining a Certificate of Achievement and eventually to an Associate degree.
 They can also be instrumental in career advancement.

 How do I receive my degree or certificate after I finish the coursework?